HarcourtsAcademy/grav/user/pages/02.courses/04.sales/01.agents-of-change/agents-of-change.md

 ---

-Agents of change is an essential starting point for every experienced sales consultant, new to the Harcourts brand.

-This session is an induction to sales, the Harcourts way highlighting our core Harcourts systems, tools & resources.
-Take advantage of the extensive support and in-the-field resources on offer to take your businesses to the next level of success.
+Are you an experienced sales person, new to our brand?
+Needing help understanding what we have and where to find it all?
+Curious to find out how Harcourts supports our people?
+If so, then this ‘Harcourts on a plate’ showcase, is a must to attend!

 ===

-## Target Group
-Experienced consultants, new to the Harcourts brand

-## Course Duration
-Half Day

-## Course Cost & Materials
-$200 (ex.
-GST) and includes Harcourts Agent Start-up Kit

-## Course Overviews
+## During this session, you will preview:
 -	HarcourtsOne - database, property listings, email marketing & task management
 -	Harcourts listing system
 -	Our Promise and the client login
 -	e-Business apps and Harcourts websites
 -	Time management and business planning tools
-- Harcourts resource and media library - letters, forms, checklists, scripts, interviews, tutorials & more
+-	Harcourts resource and media library – letters, forms, checklists, scripts, interviews, tutorials & more
 -	Further workshops and training to attend

+## Who should complete this training?
+This programme is designed for experienced real estate salespersons or those who operate as a personal or buyer’s assistant, who are new to the Harcourts brand.

+## Training Requirements
+Half day, in-class training

+## Course Fee
+$200.00

+## Included in Course Fee
+-	Harcourts Agent Start-up Kit
+-	Harcourts Apps – 12-month trial subscription to Harcourts eOne, eCampaign & eOpen Apps

 ## Availability
-Agents of Change is presented in all the main [Academy training centres](/about-us/contact-us/locations) by the Academy's team of specialist trainers.
+Agents of Change is presented in all the main Academy training centres by the Academy's team of specialist trainers.